 This is why most growing online businesses eventually reach the point where entering new markets is the next logical step.

 Most of them, like you, consider expanding their online business to the European e-commerce market to benefit from the immense potential.
-To paint a picture, 293 million consumers in Europe have shopped online in 2020.
+To paint a picture, more than 500 million consumers in Europe have shopped online in 2021.

 Let’s jump right into it.